bitsii/beEmb/README.md

 cd beEmb

-Then, make sure you have the Arduino installed (https://www.arduino.cc/en/software) and the esp8266 Arduino support installed as well https://github.com/esp8266/Arduino
+Then, make sure you have the Arduino installed (https://www.arduino.cc/en/software) Any version should work, recently tested with the 1.8.19 edition. and the esp8266 Arduino support installed as well https://github.com/esp8266/Arduino Any version of the board support should work, recently tested with the 3.1.1 edition.

 You'll also need a compatible board.
 Pretty much any esp8266/ex/8285 board will work, a good choice might be the NodeMCU line (esp12e).